localgovdrupal/localgov_elections/modules/localgov_elections_ons_twenty_four_parishes/README.md

 ## Boundary Fetching Process

-The boundary fetching process used by the ONS Divisions 2024 Plugin is fairly simple and can be described in a few steps:
+The boundary fetching process used by the ONS Parish 2024 Plugin is fairly simple and can be described in a few steps:

 1. Get the District Code on the plugin configuration form.
 This limits the fetched boundaries to a specific area.
 The plugin form validates the district code is valid, so you can't just enter anything here.